* Page 9 *

 Weekends included the "1440 Club" Saturdays 10a-12n with the full Top 30 and "Mostly Music" on Sunday afternoons with easy listening instrumentals.

-The station went off the air in 1957 as ownership was transferred over to Fred Wood, GM of 1360 in Vineland.
+The station went off the air in late 1957 as ownership was transferred over to Fred Wood, GM of 1360 in Vineland.

 It returned to the air in January 1958 as WMVB and featured a strict easy listening format, lots of commercials and some agriculture-type programs.